programmfabrik/apitest/README.md

 - `--log-datastore`: Logs datastore operations into datastore
 - `--log-verbose`: `--log-network`, `--log-datastore` and a few additional trace informations
 - `--log-timestamp` / `-t`: Log the timestamp of the log message into the console
-- `--limit-request`: Limit the lines of request log output.
-No limit if set to 0
+- `-l`: Limit the lines of request log output.
+Configure limit in fylr.yml
-- `--limit-response`: Limit the lines of response log output.
-No limit if set to 0

 You can also set the log verbosity per single testcase.
 The greater verbosity wins.